 Here are 20 little things you can do to help the environment and your world in less than 20 minutes.

 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 Next time you’re headed out for groceries, take a few minutes to make an extra stop at a farmer’s market for fruits and veggies.
 Buying local reduces your footprint and helps support farmers in your community.
 Local fruits and vegetables are also packed with way more nutrients than produce with a passport, and they’re tasty too!

 Having trouble getting through the day without using disposables?
-Think ahead, and make yourself survival kit for daily use.
-Include items such as a reusable water bottle and coffee mug, and put it all in a canvas bag for impromptu shopping trips.
+Think ahead, and make yourself a survival kit for daily use.
+Include items such as a reusable water bottle, coffee mug, hankies, and utensils — and put it all in a canvas bag for impromptu shopping trips.
 Leave your kit in your car or desk.

-Next time you’re stocking up on cleaning supplies, trade your standard brands for supplies labeled eco-friendly or biodegradable.
-Or play chemist, and make your own!
-Vinegar, salt and lemon juice are all great natural cleaning solvents.
+Next time you’re stocking up on cleaning supplies, trade your standard brands for nontoxic and biodegradable products.
+Or make your own!
+Vinegar, baking soda, and lemon juice are all great natural cleaning solvents.

 Learn to adjust your computer’s viewing settings for easy reading.
 This will reduce your need to print out emails or pages of interest.
 When you do print, use both sides to reduce paper waste.
 Also, change your power settings to optimize battery usage and activate sleep mode after a period of inactivity.